- What other names is Lysine known by?

 Hydrochlorure de L-Lysine, L-2,6-diaminohexanoic acid, Lisina, L-Lysine, L-Lysine HCl, L-Lysine Hydrochloride, L-Lysine Monohydrochloride, Lys, Lysine Hydrochloride, Lysine Monohydrochloride, Monochlohydrate de L-Lysine, Monochlohydrate de Lysine.

-human body cannot make lysine; therefore it must be eaten in the diet.
+Lysine is an amino acid (building block of protein).
+Unlike some other amino acids, the human body cannot make lysine; therefore it must be eaten in the diet.
 Sources of lysine include meat, fish, dairy, eggs, and some plants such as soy and other legumes.

 Lysine is taken by mouth to improve athletic performance and for improving symptoms of schizophrenia.
 Lysine is also used to reduce symptoms of canker sores, and for diabetes, high triglyceride levels in the blood, muscle strength, stress, and a metabolic condition called metabolic alkalosis.